 Bonding for this project was authorized in October 2018 (BR #113) in the amount of \$9 Million.
 A consultant was selected in early 2019 to develop a work plan to identify priority areas and to direct the County term services contractor to execute the I/I reduction work.
-Construction started in the summer 2020 and is expected to be completed in 2023.
-As of June 2021, approximately \$1.1 million has been spent on this project.
+Construction started in the summer 2020 and the expected to be completion date is TBD as this is ongoing task order-based work.
+As of June 2023, approximately \$3.6 million has been spent on this project.